mayazad/super-meal/README.md

 ## 📄 License

-Private project.
+Private project by MayazAD.
 All rights reserved.

 ---